lukasz-brzozko/userscript-starter/README.md

    - Save the script

    **💡 Pro Tip for Violentmonkey Users**: For an even better development experience, use Violentmonkey's "Track external edits" feature:
-   - Navigate to `http://localhost:5173/dist/index.user.js` in your browser (Violentmonkey will automatically detect it as a userscript)
+   - Navigate to `http://localhost:5173/` or `http://localhost:5173/dist/index.user.js` in your browser (Violentmonkey will automatically detect it as a userscript)
+   - The dev server is configured with proper cache headers (`Cache-Control: max-age=5`) to ensure Violentmonkey can track changes effectively
    - Click "Track external edits" button in the installation dialog
    - Now whenever you save changes to your source files and Vite rebuilds, Violentmonkey will automatically detect and update the script without manual reloading
    - See the [official guide](https://violentmonkey.github.io/posts/how-to-edit-scripts-with-your-favorite-editor/) for detailed instructions